Hridya2001/Weather-prediction-AWS/README.md

 ## Data Source
 Used weather data from the [OpenWeather API](https://openweathermap.org/api).
 The API provides real-time weather updates, including city name, temperature, weather condition and timestamp, for various cities in India.

+- Usage in the Project: The weather data fetched from the OpenWeather API is processed every hour, stored in DynamoDB, and used to calculate average temperatures and forecast weather patterns.